 Macduff.
 Oh, horror, horror, horror!

-Tongue nor heart cannot conceive nor name thee.
+Tongue nor heart

+Cannot conceive nor name thee.

-Macbeth and Lennox.
+Macbeth and Lenox.
 What's the matter?

 Macduff.
 Confusion now hath made his master-piece.

 Most sacrilegious murder hath broke ope

 The Lord's anointed temple and stole thence

 The life of the building.

 Macbeth.
 What is it you say -- the life?

-Lennox.
+Lenox.
 Mean you his majesty?

 Macduff.
-Approach the chamber and destroy your sights
+Approach the chamber and destroy your sight

 With a new Gorgon.
 Do not bid me speak.

 See, and then speak yourselves.
 Awake, awake!

-Ring the alarm bell!
-Murder!
-Treason!

-Banquo and Donalbain, Malcolm, awake!

-Shake off this downy sleep, death's counterfeit,

-And look on death itself.
-Up, up, and see

-The great doom's image.
-Malcolm and Banquo,